-This background provides him with in-depth knowledge of the industries in which parties involved in arbitration cases operate as well as a thorough understanding of the parties’ and their counsels’ expectations, constraints and strategies when they face a dispute, be it as claimant or as respondent.
+His background as transactional lawyer provides him with in-depth knowledge of the industries in which parties involved in arbitration cases operate, as well as a thorough understanding of the parties’ and their counsels’ expectations, constraints and strategies when they face a dispute, be it as claimant or as respondent.

 Experienced, independent, available, absence of conflicts of interests, dedicated, time and cost efficient.